 Conditions in correctional facilities create heightened public health risks for the spread of COVID-19 far greater than in non-custodial institutions because of crowding, security-related restrictions, scant medical resources, and the proportion of vulnerable people detained.
-COVID-19 has already been reported in Virginia's facilities, with the first fatality occurring on April 14, 2020 at the Virginia Correctional Center for Women ("VCCW"), where nearly twenty detainees and forty staff have been diagnosed.
-54 The proliferation of this virus in prisons and jails across Virginia-including at Haynesville Correctional Center (50 individuals, including one staff member), Central Virginia Correctional Unit #13 (47 people, including two staff), Sussex II (20 individuals, including three staff), Harrisonburg Men's CCAP (17 detainees), and Bon Air Juvenile Correctional Center (25 youth, which is one-eighth of the facility's population)-poses an imminent threat to all who are confined in Virginia's detention facilities.55
+COVID-19 has already been reported in Virginia's facilities, with the first fatality occurring on April 14, 2020 at the Virginia Correctional Center for Women ("VCCW"), and additional deaths have been reported at Sussex II State Prison as well as Buckingham, Deerfield, and Dillwyn Correctional Centers.56 The proliferation of this virus in prisons and jails across Virginia-including at Dillwyn (213 infections, including 18 staff), VCCW (44 detainees and 16 staff), Haynesville Correctional Center (174 individuals), Sussex II (68 individuals, plus 12 staff), Central Virginia Correctional Unit #13 (59 people, including two staff), Hampton Roads Regional Jail (59 people, including seven staff), and Harrisonburg Men's CCAP (25 detainees) poses an imminent threat to all who are confined in Virginia's detention facilities.57

-54 COVID-19/Coronavirus Updates, VA.
-DEP'T OF CORRECTIONS, https://vadoc.virginia.gov/news-press-releases/2020/covid-19-updates (last visited Apr.
-21, 2020).
+56 COVID-19/Coronavirus Updates, VA.
+DEP'T OF CORRECTIONS, https://vadoc.virginia.gov/news-press-releases/2020/covid-19-updates (last visited May 14, 2020).